Franz Gürtner: Early life and career

 Gürtner was the son of Franz Gürtner (locomotive engineer) and Marie Gürtner, née Weinzierl.

-After the graduating from the gymnasium in 1900 in Regensburg, he studied law at the Ludwig Maximilian University of Munich.
-After eight semesters he passed in 1904 his university examination.
+After graduating from the gymnasium in 1900 in Regensburg, he studied law at the Ludwig-Maximilians-Universität München.
+After eight semesters, he passed in 1904 his university examination.
 His preparation for Bavarian civil service was interrupted for the military service in the Königlich Bayerisches 11.
 Infanterie-Regiment "von der Tann".
-After passing his second Staatsexamen in 1908 he worked as syndic for a Munich brewery association.
+After passing his second Staatsexamen in 1908, he worked as syndic for a Munich brewery association.
 On 1 October 1909, he entered the higher civil service of the Bavarian ministry of justice.

-On 7 August 1914 Gürtner was drafted as a reserve officer for military service in First World War.
+On 7 August 1914, Gürtner was drafted as a reserve officer for military service in First World War.
 He served with the 11th Infantry Regiment on the Western Front.
 He rose to deputy battalion commander and received the Iron Cross 1st and 2nd Class and the Military Merit Order (Bavaria) IV class with swords.
-From September 1917 he took part with the Bavarian Infantry Battalion 702 (with Asia Corps) in the campaign in Palestine region of the Ottoman Empire.
+From September 1917, he took part with the Bavarian Infantry Battalion 702 (with Asia Corps) in the campaign in Palestine region of the Ottoman Empire.
 Therefore, he received the House Order of Hohenzollern with swords and the Gallipoli Star.
 His appointment as battalion commander on 31 October 1918 was the day of the surrender of the Ottoman Empire.
 He led the battalion back to Constantinople (modern Istanbul, Turkey) and arrived on 17 March 1919 in Wilhelmshaven, where he was demobilized.

 After the war, Gürtner pursued a successful legal career, being appointed Bavarian Minister of Justice on 8 November 1922, a position he held until 1932.
 Though a Roman Catholic, Gürtner joined the largely Protestant German National People's Party (Deutschnationale Volkspartei, DNVP), which was unusual as German Catholics usually supported the Centre Party or its Bavarian counterpart, the Bavarian People's Party.
 However, Gürtner was a staunch conservative and nationalist who rejected the Weimar Republic, as he associated democracy with "weakness", which led him into the radical conservative DNVP.

 Gürtner's nationalist sympathies made him sympathetic to right-wing extremists such as Hitler.
 During the 1924 Beer Hall Putsch trial, Hitler was allowed to interrupt the proceedings as often as he wished, to cross-examine witnesses at will, and to speak on his own behalf at almost any length.
 Gürtner obtained Hitler's early release from Landsberg Prison, and later persuaded the Bavarian government to legalize the banned NSDAP, and allow Hitler to speak again in public.